Why is preserving the rainforest important?

 One important role of biodiversity is that it helps keep the nutrients, such as nitrogen, in the soil.
 For example, a diversity of organisms in the soil allows nitrogen fixation and nutrient recycling to happen.
 Biodiversity also allows plants to be pollinated by different types of insects.
 And of course, different species of fungi are necessary to recycle wastes from dead plants and animals.
 These are just a few of the many examples of how biodiversity is important for ecosystems.

 - Biodiversity is a measurement of the amount of variation of the species in a given area.

 - Biodiversity is important because it directly benefits humans and ecosystems.

 Use the resource below to answer the questions that follow.

 - In what kinds of locations are new species being found?
-What does this situation say about the total number of species which may exist?

 - Can different species be identified by just looking at them?
 What techniques are scientists using to identify new species?

 - What is biodiversity?